 In the summary of this Vango Omega 250 review, I would point out again its nice structure and the organization, and the impressive waterproof rating.
-This is a high-level craftsmanship and I trust the brand behind this tent.
+This is high-level craftsmanship and I trust the brand behind this tent.
 Note that this tent has been on the market for at least 9 years now, so all is known about it and there should be no unpleasant surprises.
-You might want to consider also its bigger cousins, the Omega 350 and Omega 500XL.
-But if you need something portable, check this Vango Banshee 300 tent.
+I have included it in my list of best two-person tents for camping.

 Thank you for reading.
 If you need something different, there are many tents described in detail in my page with tents.
+Check this dome-style Eureka Suite Dream 2 tent which offers surprisingly a lot of the protected area.
 Please use the comment box below in the case of questions or comments.
 Have a nice day.